AmyKelly56/Swift-Music-Player/README.md

 The "Music Player" section of the application is also presented with a seque.
 It opens the page view containing a list of songs.
 The audios and the cover images are files I/O which are stored into groups.
 The main class for this section is the Player View Controller which is an UI View Controller.
 IBOutlets are connected from the storyboard design to the code to load the cover images, progress view, song title, artist label and the shuffle function.
 Upon selection of a specific song it will begin to play.
 You are presented with the options of pause, play, stop, fast forward, rewind, skip to next, skip back to the previous and a shuffle option which can be toggled on and off.
 With the stopAction the current file playing will be reset to 0 when restarted.
 The pauseAction will pause the file at the current point and will resume from this point whne unpaused.
 The updateProgessView will update along with the file as is play through.
 The next and previous actions will progress through the songs as long as the trackId is under the specified number.
 This IF statement also takes into account if the shifftle feature is on, to selected a track at random from the library.
 The information for this display is stored in a strcut "MusicLibrary".

 I attempted to add the Spotify SDK however I deviced against this as with the current BETA version it only fucntions with Spotify premium accounts.
 Also research the possibity SDK however upon attempt I was unsuccessful of implimentation.
+An example of inheritance can be seen:
+        # let albumName = "\((album?.coverImageName)!)"
+Where is inherites from the Album class.
+An example of polymorphism can be seen where the tableView function is first called and is then overrided by its subclass.
+    # func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
+        return library.count
+        }

+        override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell

+# YouTube Link

 # Screenshots

-Inheritance:

-# Code =
-        # let someAlbum = Album()

-Polymorphism:

-# Code =
-        #override func c()->String {
-          }